Zerqz/iptables-vpn-kill/README.md

 # iptables-vpn-kill

+# What it does:
+  Locks all outbound & inbound traffic to be through a specific IP address (IE, from your VPN) so in the case of a disconnection from it, all traffic will stop and not fail-over to your ISP's IP address.

 DISCLAIMER:
 You can not hold me accountable for any DMCA notice you might get while using this script.

 These are scripts I use on my own behalf that I find work very well, your mileage may vary.

-Always make a backup of any existing firewall rules prior to running these scripts, they will DELETE any existing rules.
+Always make a backup of any existing firewall rules prior to running these scripts, they will DELETE all existing rules.

 # how to setup